Title: Random Hour

 “How ya think?
 Hurtin’.
 Like usual.”

 While they wait for the nurse, Wilson studies Hank—the hunched shoulders, the angry look in his eyes, the way his body’s drawn in on itself, protectively.
 He’s intimately familiar with the picture in front of him—hell, every single time he’d observed House from a distance, unnoticed, he’d witnessed this same picture.
 But that, that was just...
 House; it wasn't someone in unremitting pain!
 Was it?
 Was it?
 This is the first time Wilson’s stopped to consider what all of it means, the first time it’s ever boiled down to truly seeing what quiet suffering looks like.
-When the nurse enters, Wilson can’t leave the room fast enough.
+When the nurse enters,

 The situation in the Diagnostics department is unusual—they’ve got two patients.
 House has the team running every test in the book on the first one while he studies the medical records of the second.
 He’s deep into the mystery when Cameron bursts into his office.